Maikuolan/Common/_docs/Matrix.md

 #### createMatrix method.

 The createMatrix method is used to create a new matrix for the instance.
 It accepts three parameters.
-The first parameter, `$Dimensions`, describes the number of dimensions the matrix should have, and must be an integer (refer to the Dimensions member).
-The second parameter, `$Magnitude`, describes the magnitude that each dimension of the matrix should have, and must be either an integer or an array of integers (refer to the Magnitude member).
-The third parameter, `$Data`, describes the default data that each coordinate should be populated with (refer to the Data member).
+The first parameter, `$Dimensions`, describes the number of dimensions the matrix should have, and must be an integer (refer to the Dimensions property).
+The second parameter, `$Magnitude`, describes the magnitude that each dimension of the matrix should have, and must be either an integer or an array of integers (refer to the Magnitude property).
+The third parameter, `$Data`, describes the default data that each coordinate should be populated with (refer to the Data property).
 It has no return value.

 ```PHP
 public function createMatrix(int $Dimensions, $Magnitude, $Data);